 Click Pix for more . . .

-Book Discussion and Movie: @ Noon A Man Called Ove by Fredrik Backman Copies available at the Main Desk DISCUSSION: Tuesday, March 13, 2018 MOVIE: Tuesday, March 27th, 2018 "Meet Ove.
+Book Discussion and Movie: @ Noon A Man Called Ove by Fredrik Backman Copies available at the Main Desk Due to our 3rd Nor'easter of March - this will be a combined Book Discussion and Movie Event on March 27th @ Noon.
+"Meet Ove.
 He’s a curmudgeon—the kind of man who points at people he dislikes as if they were burglars caught outside his bedroom window.
 He has staunch principles, strict routines, and a short fuse.
 People call him “the bitter neighbor from hell.”
 But must Ove be bitter just because he doesn’t walk around with a smile plastered to his face all the time?
 Behind the cranky exterior there is a story and a sadness.
 So when one November morning a chatty young couple with two chatty young daughters move in next door and accidentally flatten Ove’s mailbox, it is the lead-in to a comical and heartwarming tale of unkempt cats, unexpected friendship, and the ancient art of backing up a U-Haul.
 All of which will change one cranky old man and a local residents’ association to their very foundations."
 Barnes and Noble

 Click Pix for more . . .